 Mark Petros, Owner of Nick's Steakhouse, has been a long-time supporter of the Oval Athlete Bursary.

 Born and raised in Calgary, Alberta, Mark is the youngest son of Nick and his wife Joan.
 He played football for the University of Calgary Dinos and the University of British Columbia Thunderbirds, and won Vanier cups with both schools in 1983 and 1986.
 Mark married his wife Michelle in 1989 and together they raised three children: Ben, Saige, and Annie.
 Mark has never had a job other than working at Nick’s Steakhouse & Pizza, and bought the family business from his parents in 2000.

-The Oval Bursary fund was created by 3 x Olympic medalist (2 x Gold and 1 x Bronze), Olympic Oval alumni athlete, and Chef de Mission for the 2022 Beijing Olympics Catriona Le May Doan.
-It is designed to help alleviate some of the financial strains put on Canadian high-performance athletes.
-The fund supports deserving locally-trained athletes in many ways, including; helping to pay for competition travel, training, equipment, clothes, rent and food etc..
+The Olympic Oval Bursary fund is the brainchild of 3 x Olympic medalist (2 x Gold and 1 x Bronze), Olympic Oval alumni athlete, and Chef de Mission for the 2022 Beijing Olympics Catriona Le May Doan.
+Its design helps alleviate some of the financial strains put on Canadian high-performance athletes.
+The fund supports deserving locally-trained athletes in many ways, including; helping to pay for competition travel, training, equipment, clothes, rent and food etc.

 Notable past recipients of Oval bursaries include current and former Canadian national team long and short track athletes, such as short track national team skater Alison Desmarais, 2018 Olympians Ben Donnelly, Heather McLean, Josie Morrison, Keri Morrison and Isabelle Weidemann, Olympic medalist Marie Eve Drolet and 3-time Olympian Brittany Schussler.

 To make a donation to this program, visit us here.